 - Sleep with Relaxing Sounds

 Consider good sleep an investment.
-If you put in the time and effort, you will receive much more than what you put in.
+If you get these sleep hacks, put in the time and effort, you will receive much more than what you put in.

 A healthy mind, and a healthy body, which can improve all other aspects of your life.
-The sleep better tips we’ve given here largely revolve around daily habits.
+The 10 sleep hacks we’ve given here largely revolve around daily habits.
 When it comes to sleep, your night-time routine is extremely important.